redhat-developer/s2i-dotnetcore/5.0/runtime/README.md

-.NET Core Runtime image
+.NET Runtime image
 =================

-This repository contains the source for building a container image that can be used as a base in which to run already built .NET Core applications.
+This repository contains the source for building a container image that can be used as a base in which to run already built .NET applications.

 The container image can be used as a base image using [docker](http://docker.io)/[podman](https://podman.io/).
 Or you can build an application image using [s2i](https://github.com/openshift/source-to-image/releases).